zimeon/iiif-ld-demo/iiif_ld/README.md

 Going back to Tim Berners Lee in 2006:

-> Like the web of hypertext, the web of data is constructed with documents on the web.
+> _Like the web of hypertext, the web of data is constructed with documents on the web.
 However,  unlike the web of hypertext,  where links are relationships anchors in hypertext documents written in HTML, for data they links  between arbitrary things described by RDF,.
 The URIs identify any kind of object or concept.
-But for HTML or RDF, the same expectations apply to make the web grow:
+But for HTML or RDF, the same expectations apply to make the web grow:_
->   * Use URIs as names for things
+>   * _Use URIs as names for things)
->   * Use HTTP URIs so that people can look up those names.
+>   * _Use HTTP URIs so that people can look up those names_
->   * When someone looks up a URI, provide useful information, using the standards (RDF*, SPARQL)
+>   * _When someone looks up a URI, provide useful information, using the standards (RDF*, SPARQL)_
->   * Include links to other URIs. so that they can discover more thing
+>   * _Include links to other URIs. so that they can discover more thing_

   * URIs as names/identifiers per Architecture of the Web
   * HTTP URIs which resolve used, redirects for URIs that identify non-information resources / real-world objects (whichever term you prefer).